BeamMW/docs-gitbook/core-tech/transactions/Transactions-Lelantus-Shielded-Pool.md

 ## Shielded Output Coloring and DH Encoding

 Lelantus-MW allows non-interactive payments: the sender creates a shielded output for the receiver without interaction.
 To make outputs recognizable only by the intended receiver, a *coloring* scheme embeds metadata (the *Coin ID*) into the bulletproof.
+A hardware wallet re-derives and verifies this embedding before signing the kernel — see [Hardware Wallet Design](../HW-wallet-design.md).

 ### Standard Bulletproof Coloring